-For key services provided, grant partners are required to report progress towards goals either quarterly or semi-annually ,which are then reviewed by Foundation staff.
-Total number of clients served by the grant partner is presented here, regardless of the proportion of the project supported by St. David's.
-In 2019, the median grant size was \$240,000 and represents 56% of the average grant project.
+For key services provided, grant partners are required to report progress towards goals either quarterly or semi-annually, which are then reviewed by Foundation staff.
+Total number of clients served by the grant partner is presented here, regardless of the proportion of the project supported by SDF.
+In 2020, the median grant size was \$170,000 and represents 64% of the total project budget on average.
 Generally, the foundation has two "grant cycles" and after approval, grant terms start January 1st or July 1st of a given year.
-For the purposes of reporting, the year in the column refers to the project end date.
-Data is presented once a grant closes and thus 2019 generally refers to grants with a term that covers the entire calendar year or covers July 1, 2018 through June 30, 2019.
+For the purposes of reporting, the year in the column refers to the project end date, meaning it refers to projects that either covered the calendar year of 2020 or projects that began in the latter half of 2019 and closed in the first half of 2020.
 Twelve months of funding is always used to allow for comparison of data.